 Choosing the right gadget can be hard, especially if you are unfamiliar with the mobile landscape.
 Many ask, "What's the best?"
 But priorities vary among users.
 You'll have to weigh those for yourself.

 Smartphone and tablet computer owners have become adept at using finger taps, flicks and drags to control their touchscreens.
-But Carnegie Mellon University researchers have found that this interaction can ...
+But Carnegie Mellon University researchers have found that this interaction can be enhanced by ...

 With the younger generation opting to use their smartphones to tell time, the watch-making industry is being forced to get smart and high-tech to recapture consumers.

 A Rice University team has hit upon a method to produce nearly transparent films of electrically conductive carbon nanotubes, a goal sought by researchers around the world.